COMPOST THIS!

 • cash register (thermal) receipts, due to their BPA content they should not go into the paper recycle stream or be composted.
 BPA-free receipt paper is available and acceptable for paper recycling or composting.

-• herbicide treated plants and manures from animals fed these plants
+• herbicide-treated plants, and manures from animals fed these plants

 • baby wipes